ytorg/Yotter/README.md

 This data will never be used for any other purpose than offering the service to the user.
 It's not sent anywhere, never.

 #### Security
-Only the hash of your password is stored in the database, so no admin can see your plain-text password ever.
+Only the salted hash of your password is stored in the database, so no admin can see or guess your plain-text password ever.
 Also, no personal information of any kind is required nor kept, if a hacker gets access to the database the only thing they could do would be to follow/unfollow some accounts.
 So there's no motivation in 'hacking' Yotter.

 I always recommend self-hosting, as you will be the only person with access to your data.